 - Understand the value of being present with their children rather than doing to their children since all the doing they can muster will not overcome unconscious being.

-- Add the concept of allowing to their parenting repertoire so that appropriate moments of noninterference allow children to learn their own lessons, making their own mistakes.
+- Add the concept of allowing their parenting repertoire so that appropriate moments of noninterference allow children to learn their own lessons, making their own mistakes.

 - Help children develop an inner authority since their inner authority is the only one they will take with them everywhere they go.

-They are a great resource!
+This book is a great resource!